ensmingera/na_ciscoswtransfer/README.md

 |--------|--------------|---------|
 | `Region` | `Network View` | `IP Address` |

-A repo is automatically selected based on the `repo_region` variable defined from the job UI, and from which _Network View_ in the device resides in NetMRI.
+A repo is automatically selected based on the `repo_region` variable defined from the job UI, and from which _Network View_ the device resides in NetMRI.
 The network view is retrieved using the `DeviceRemote` broker, by accessing the `DeviceRemote.virtual_network.VirtualNetworkName` attribute.
 1. Prepare instructions here...